Ariel-GonzAguer/michiCards-pure-HTML-CSS-JS-version-/README.md

 The gifs that load on the Home Page are obtained through the [CATAAS](https://cataas.com/) API.\
 Random photos for the Card images are obtained using The [Cat API](https://thecatapi.com/).\
 The icons are part of the free [Font Awesome](https://fontawesome.com/) collections.\
 I found the Cool kitten wearing sunglasses many years ago on Google doing another project with cats.
-Currently I can't find its source.
+Currently I can't find its source.\
 The initial loading animation was achieved thanks to [animista.net](https://animista.net/).\
 And the font comes from Google Fonts.

 ### Device considerations
 - It is essential that the device have an internet connection to use the app.
 - The app is designed to be used on mobile devices with small-medium to medium-sized screens.
-On laptops, desktop computers and tablets with large screens, THE IMAGES COULD LOOK KINDA WEIRD.
+On laptops, desktop computers and tablets with large screens, **THE IMAGES COULD LOOK KINDA WEIRD**.
 - To avoid image distortion, the device must be placed vertically (not panoramic) when taking the screenshot.

-### What to collaborate?
+### Want to collaborate?
 Just send a message! :cat: